If your playroom cannot handle one more block, this non-toy Christmas gift guide is for you.

 Kids always get a kick out of hearing a story with their name in it.

-I love this board book collection, because it hits on so many of the educational topics you want to cover with babies and toddlers.
-You have the abs, numbers, colors, animals, shapes – it’s perfect!
+I love this board book collection because it hits on so many of the educational topics you want to cover with babies and toddlers.
+You have the abcs, numbers, colors, animals, and shapes – it’s perfect!

 The price is also right at under $20 for 10 board books.
 With over 33,000 5-star reviews, it’s no wonder this collection is so beloved.